jamesk9526/NoxPrompter-ComfyUI-CustomNode/README.md

 1. **Ask the Usage Guide** – Drop `NoxPromptUsageGuide`, set `detail_level = Extended`, and review the generated workflow and safety pointers in ComfyUI.
 2. **Define your hero** – Chain `NoxPromptCharacterCreator → NoxPromptHumanDesigner → NoxPromptWardrobeDesigner` to lock identity, anatomy, and wardrobe language.
-3. **Seed the narrative** – Use `NoxPromptNarrativeWeaver` for subject/scene/motion text, and `NoxPromptPaletteMixer` for palette overrides + keywords.
+3. **Seed the narrative** – Run `NoxPromptBlueprintGenerator` for a quick subject/scene/motion/emotion blueprint, refine with `NoxPromptNarrativeWeaver`, and capture palette overrides + keywords via `NoxPromptPaletteMixer`.
 4. **Assemble the master prompt** – Feed the outputs into `NoxPromptBuilder` (Advanced Formula) and optionally enable `randomize_missing` with a seed for repeatable variations.
 5. **Polish or enhance** – Run the builder result through `NoxPromptEnhancer` or `NoxPromptCombiner` to layer styles, emphasis, or alternate prompts.
 6. **Add direction** – `NoxPromptActionDirector` and/or `NoxPromptLightingMaster` create dedicated camera + lighting clauses; `NoxPromptCamz` covers streaming personas.